Looted Cannes gems worth $136 million, official says, record jewel heist

-NICE, France An armed robber stole gems worth $136 million (88 million pounds) in a weekend jewellery heist in the French Riviera resort of Cannes, making it the country's biggest gem theft.
+NICE, France An armed robber stole gems worth $136 million (102 million euros) in a weekend jewelery heist in the French Riviera resort of Cannes, making it the country's biggest gem theft.

 It was well over twice initial estimates, which local media had put at around $53 million.